OpenTreeOfLife/gcmdr/README.md

 This repo contains scripts for loading trees into treemachine, as well as lists of studies currently being incorporated into the synthetic tree.

+If you want the most up-to-date list of studies being incorporate, run the collect\_input\_trees.pl script.
+This checks the taxon files listed in life.py and extracts the tree identifiers from each taxon file.
+Alternately, look at the list of imports in life.py (for example 'from microbes import studytreelist as microbelist'.
+The microbes.py file would contain a list of the microbe trees, usually with comments containing a short citation.

 Files
 -----